Orange-OpenSource/RAVENS/README.md

 ## Test the binary

-This test doesn't validate wether the binary was tampered with, only that features work as expected.
+This test doesn't validate whether the binary was tampered with, only that features work as expected.

 `path/to/Hugin test`.

 # Dependencies & Integrations

+## Common

+Both Hugin and Munin depend on the following cryptographic libraries:

+* the `libhydrogen` library, which is included in this repository as a submodule in `hugin/libhydrogen/`.

+* the `sha256` from `mbed TLS` library.

 ## Hugin

+Hugin depends of multiples open-source libraries:

-Hugin depend of the `rapidjson` library, which is included in this repository as a submodule in `hugin/thirdparty/`.
+* the `rapidjson` library, which is included in this repository as a submodule in `hugin/thirdparty/`.

+* the `bsdiff` tool, which is included directly in `hugin/Scheduler/bsdiff`, with a light modification.

 ## Munin